wuyangf7/OPERA/README.md

 600     0.282069        0.657061        0.017055        0.0438149
 ...
 ```
-Columns are iteration numbers and posterior samples for each configuration from the MCMC.
+Rows are iteration numbers and posterior samples for each configuration from the MCMC.

 ### Other parameters for stage 1 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --estimate-pi --extract-snp mysnplist --prior-sigma 0.02,0.02 --pi-wind 100 --out myopera --thread-num 3

+* --bfile reads individual-level SNP genotype data (in PLINK binary format) from a reference sample for LD estimation, i.e. .bed, .bim, and .fam files.
-* --extract-snp specifies a snplist (e.g., Hapmap3 SNP list) to be extracted and used for stage-1 analysis.
+* --extract-snp specifies a snplist (e.g., Hapmap3 SNP list) to be extracted across LD reference, xQTL data and GWAS summary data, and used for stage 1 analysis.
 * –-prior-sigma specifies the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
-It can be computed by the variance of the estimated SMR effects at the nominal significance level (i.e., 0.05) adjusting for the estimation errors, e.g., 0.02 (default).
+It can be computed by the variance of the estimated SMR effects of each molecular trait on complex trait at the nominal significance level (i.e., 0.05) adjusting for the estimation errors, e.g., 0.02 (default).
 * --opera-smr turns on the flag of using the estimated smr effect rather than the estimated joint smr effect to run the stage 1 analysis.
 * --pi-wind defines a window centered on the molecular phenotype with smallest number of sites to select no overlap independent loci, e.g., 100 (default).
 * --thread-num specifies the number of OpenMP threads for parallel computing.
-* --bfile reads individual-level SNP genotype data (in PLINK binary format) from a reference sample for LD estimation, i.e. .bed, .bim, and .fam files.

 ## Run OPERA for stage 2 analysis and heterogeneity analysis
-> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --prior-pi 0.8,0.09,0.09,0.02 --out myopera
+> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --prior-pi-file myoper.pi  --out myopera
-* --prior-pi the estimated global proportions of each configuration from the stage 1 analysis (i.e., the posterior Mean from stage 1 output, seperated by comma).
+* --prior-pi-file reads the prior probabilities estimated from the stage 1 analysis (i.e., the posterior Mean from stage 1 analysis).
 * --out saves the PPA and multi-exposure HEIDI test P-values for each possible association hypothesis in .ppa file (text format, see below example).

 ```